Contents

 end credit_card;

 The code is not very readable and is not correct but it is a very simple example.
-Mika produces the following tests in its attempt to achieve 100% branch coverage of the decide subprogram:
+Mika produces the following test inputs in its attempt to achieve 100% branch coverage of the decide subprogram:

 ----------------------------------------------------------